Documentation Index

 1. Traditional I/O Mechanisms

-- Direct Memory Access (DMA): The CPU gives the device a pointer to a memory region.
-The device moves the data itself and interrupts the CPU only once the entire transfer is complete.
+- Direct Memory Access (DMA): The CPU gives the device a pointer to a memory region and a transfer size.
+The device’s DMA engine moves the data directly to/from RAM and interrupts the CPU only once the entire transfer is complete.

 2. Modern High-Performance I/O: io_uring

-io_uring is the biggest revolution in Linux I/O in a decade.
-It solves the performance bottlenecks of epoll and aio (Asynchronous I/O).
+io_uring (introduced in Linux 5.1, 2019) is the biggest revolution in Linux I/O in a decade.
+It solves the performance bottlenecks of epoll and aio (POSIX Asynchronous I/O, which was poorly designed and rarely used).

 The Architecture

-io_uring uses two Ring Buffers shared between user-space and the kernel.
+io_uring uses two Ring Buffers in shared memory (mmap’d) between user-space and the kernel.
+This shared memory is the key insight: neither side needs to make a syscall to communicate with the other.

-- Submission Queue (SQ): User-space writes I/O requests (e.g., “Read 4KB from FD 5”) and increments a tail pointer.
+- Submission Queue (SQ): User-space writes I/O requests (Submission Queue Entries, or SQEs — e.g., “Read 4KB from FD 5 into buffer at 0x1234”) and increments a tail pointer.
+No syscall needed.

-- Fixed Buffers: The application can pre-register memory regions with the kernel.
-This eliminates the need for the kernel to “map” and “unmap” memory pages for every I/O operation.
+- Fixed Buffers: The application can pre-register memory regions with the kernel using

 3. userfaultfd: User-Space Paging